 But when he reached inside, his 'son' bit his hand.
 Having been neglected for all that time, Bamboo was angry as well as hungry.
 Since he was only a snake, he didn't know anything about poison!
 But his 'father' should have known better.
 After all, he had been warned by the very teacher he himself considered wise.

 Within minutes of being bitten, Bamboo's Father dropped dead!

-THE MORAL IS: There's no benefit in following a teacher, if you don't listen to what he says.
+The moral is: There's no benefit in following a teacher, if you don't listen to what he says.

-44, 45 Two Stupid Children
+Two Stupid Children

-NCE UPON A TIME, there was an old carpenter with a shiny bald head.
+Once upon a time, there was an old carpenter with a shiny bald head.
 On sunny days, his head shined so brightly that people shaded their eyes when talking to him!